Wild Weekend: Winter Photography in Finnish Lapland

 Riisitunturi National Park is high with exposed fells, vast skies and far reaching views.
 The snow-crowned spruce trees of Riisitunturi are unique and distinctive, a result of the condensed frost building up on the trees over the winter months.
 The spruce trees bow under the weight of the snow and frost taking on surreal shapes and patterns that remain until the spring melts arrive.

-What to do in a weekend in Oulanka National Park and Riisitunturi National Park
+What to do and photograph in a weekend in Oulanka National Park and Riisitunturi National Park

 Snowshoe and Cross Country Ski in Oulanka National Park